psychosophonis/knowautonomy/roughnotes.md

+I will  place the artificial as a techno-bureacratic artificiality, an automation of relations that (amongst other things) disavows care.
+That might include a lack of care for each other, for the medium itself, but also more generally a culture of (the) future(s).The promise of online publishing becomes the nightmare of mundane, bureaucratic, and largely automated systems of knowledge management that as much as possible abstract away any actual interaction between knowledge producers (mostly in the interests of quantifying and accounting for knowledge production).
+Its all about abstraction - and its time to refactor.

 The framing statement for this workshop stated that 'the prospect of cognition outsourced to machines is a worry to many'.
 So I'll start with that - It doesn't worry me in the slightest.
 Maybe that reflects my status as a precarious knowledge worker and relentless hacker of things and ideas - perhaps I'm less indebted to the knowledge machine, because I couldn't be arsed serving it, dedicating my life to it, I'd rather be running trails or indeed as the framing statement also suggested 'kicking back at another glorious day at the beach'.
 In previous years it wouldn't have worried me because I'm an experimentalist and technologist...and that was my interest in fibreculture .. surely there was potential for a revolution in knowledge production here right?
 But I'm done with that...Tech is a bad place to begin - that would be the wrong abstraction built on other wrong abstractions..it tooks me too long to work that out.

 So...That said.